Bishan, Singapore: History

 Sin Ming industrial estate is also known to be a popular destination for matters relating to automotive needs as the estate houses mainly vehicle workshops and establishments specialising in vehicle sales, maintenance, registration as well as inspection.
 To date, many of the low rise workshops have since been demolished and relocated to the nearby Sin Ming Autocare and Sin Ming Autocity high rise complexes.
 Plans are underway for the vacated lands to be redeveloped for residential use.

 In addition to Sin Ming Ville, the development of Lakeview Estate was simultaneously completed somewhere in mid 1977.
 Lakeview Estate was segregated into two segments with fourteen low rise blocks numbered Blocks 1-14 and three high rise flats numbered Blocks 97A, 97B and 97C.
 The low rise blocks consisted of shophouses and a wet market with food centre located at Block 9 whereas the high rise flats consist of HUDC apartment units.
 Later in the late 1990s, the low rise segment of Lakeview Estate was demolished and it remains vacant to date.

-By the 1980s, the Housing Development Board (HDB) had already begun expanding the area into a satellite housing estate to meet the rising demand for housing from Singapore's then-growing population.
+By the 1980s, HDB had already begun expanding the area into a satellite housing estate to meet the rising demand for housing from Singapore's then-growing population.
 The residents in Kampong San Teng were resettled and a mass exhumation of the 170,000 graves were carried out in 1980.
 Redevelopment of the area officially started in 1982.
 On this land, HDB planned to construct 24,600 residential units distributed across 4 distinct neighbourhoods: Bishan East, Bishan North, Bishan West (subsequently renamed Sin Ming Garden Estate in 1988) and Shunfu Estate, of which Bishan East will be the largest.
-In 2011 after plans to construct the North South Corridor Expressway was announced to ease congestion along Marymount Road and Central Expressway, Marymount Terrace was acquired and later demolished.
+In 2011, after plans to construct the North–South Corridor (NSC) expressway was announced to ease congestion along Marymount Road and the Central Expressway (CTE), Marymount Terrace was acquired by the Urban Redevelopment Authority (URA) and later demolished.
 In 2018, Shunfu Ville HUDC flats were demolished to make way for the Jadescape Condominium project.

 The first five blocks of housing units were completed by 1985.
 There were initial fears of a poor demand for houses in Bishan due to prevailing local superstitions about bad fengshui since they were built on a former cemetery.
 However, the first batch of houses were all snapped up during their launch to buyers who were attracted by the central location of Bishan.